callmekatootie/simple-server/README.md

 If you have set up your `$GOPATH` correctly and you have included `$GOPATH/bin` directory in your command's PATH variable, you should be able to use this as:

-    $ simple-server
+    $ simple-server [path] [options]

+[path] defaults to the current working directory (./)

-You can find a list of supported flags by executing the command as:
+You can find a list of supported flags / options by executing the command as:

     $ simple-server -h

-The allowed flags are:
+The allowed flags / options are:

--p    Specify a port for listening to connections
--a    Specify an address to bind the server to
+-p    Specify a port for listening to connections (default is 8080) -a    Specify an address to bind the server to (default is 127.0.0.1)

 Example:

     $ simple-server -a 127.0.0.1 -p 8082

 will set up a server that can be accessed at [http://localhost:8082](http://localhost:8082)

-By default, the address is 127.0.0.1 and the port is 8080

-The server will host files in the present working directory